flaviovs/pluca/README.md

 in a single transaction and committed once.
 If one row fails, no rows from that `put_many()` call are persisted.

+New `sqlite3` cache tables are created with SQLite `WITHOUT ROWID`.

 Use `get_many()` to get many results at once.
 This method returns a list of _(key, value)_ tuples: